Sydney-Informatics-Hub/RStudio_github_versioncontrol/notebooks/Connections.md

 Step 3 - From the Setting menu click on **Developer Settings**

-Step 4 - From the Developer Settings menu, click on **Personal access token**
+Step 4 - From the Developer Settings menu, click on **Personal access token**.
+For this class, select "Tokens (Classic)", not "Fine-grained tokens".

 Step 5 - From the Personal access token, click on the **Generate new Token button**.